Taxpayer Bill of Rights

 Your Rights As A Taxpayer

-You have the right to a full explanation of all actions by any employee of the Director of the Department of Finance and Administration both during an audit and during collection activities.
+You have the right to a full explanation of all actions by any employee of the Secretary of the Department of Finance and Administration both during an audit and during collection activities.

-- All tax information contained in the records and files of the Director of the Department of Finance and Administration (hereinafter "Director") pertaining to you or your business is confidential subject to exceptions in Ark.
+- All tax information contained in the records and files of the Secretary of the Department of Finance and Administration (hereinafter "Secretary") pertaining to you or your business is confidential subject to exceptions in Ark.
 Code Ann. § 26-18-303.

-- You may represent yourself in any proceeding or interview before the Director or you may be represented by anyone whom you authorize in writing to be your representative.
+- You may represent yourself in any proceeding or interview before the Secretary or you may be represented by anyone whom you authorize in writing to be your representative.

-- You have the right to consult with a lawyer, accountant, or other representative at any time during an interview with an employee of the Director.
-The Director shall suspend the interview to allow you to consult with your representative.
+- You have the right to consult with a lawyer, accountant, or other representative at any time during an interview with an employee of the Secretary.
+The Secretary shall suspend the interview to allow you to consult with your representative.

-- You may record any interview with the Director or his or her employee at your own expense.
-You should let the Director or his or her employee know in advance of your intention to record the interview.
-The Director may likewise record an interview, and a copy may be obtained within a reasonable time at your expense.
+- You may record any interview with the Secretary or his or her employee at your expense.
+You should let the Secretary or his or her employee know in advance of your intention to record the interview.
+The Secretary may likewise record an interview, and a copy may be obtained within a reasonable time at your expense.

-- After the issuance of the Notice of Final Assessment or the final determination of the hearing officer or Director, you may appeal the tax assessment to circuit court, regardless of whether you protested the assessment and requested an administrative review.
-To pursue your appeal of a tax assessment to circuit court you must do one of the following:
+- A decision of the Commission has the same effect and shall be enforced in the same manner as a decision of a circuit court, unless judicial review of the decision is pending.
+After the issuance of the Notice of Final Assessment or the final decision of the Commission, you may seek judicial relief by following the procedures stated in the Arkansas Tax Procedure Act and appealing the tax assessment to circuit court.
+To pursue your appeal of a tax assessment to circuit court, you must do one of the following:

-- File suit within 180 days of the date of the Notice of Final Assessment or final determination of the hearing officer or Director if the taxpayer does not make any payment of the tax, penalty, or interest due; or
+- File suit within 180 days of the date of the Notice of Final Assessment or final decision of the Commission if the taxpayer does not make any payment of the tax, penalty, or interest due;

-- Pay the entire amount of tax due within one year of the date of the Notice of Final Assessment or final determination of the hearing officer or Director and file suit within one year of the date of payment; or
+- Pay the entire amount of tax due within one year of the date of the Notice of Final Assessment or final decision of the Commission and file suit within one year of the date of payment; or

-- File suit within one year of the date of the final determination of the hearing officer or Director to recover assessed tax, penalty, and interest paid prior to the time for issuance of the Notice of Final Assessment.
+- File suit within one year of the date of the final decision of the Commission to recover assessed tax, penalty, and interest paid prior to the time for issuance of the Notice of Final Assessment.

 - A taxpayer may file an amended return or a verified claim for credit or refund of an overpayment of any state tax within three years from the date the return was filed or two years from the date the tax was paid, whichever is later.
 Any amended return or claim for refund should be filed with the office of the Revenue Division which administers the type of tax in question.
 The ability to file an amended return is not available to a taxpayer whose liability was determined as a result of an audit by the Department.

-- Following an administrative hearing and corresponding review, the taxpayer may seek judicial relief from the Notice of Claim Denial by appealing the decision to circuit court.
-Judicial review is available whether or not you requested an administrative review.
-To pursue your appeal to circuit court, you must file suit within one year of the date of the mailing of the Notice of Claim Denial, the final determination of the hearing officer, or revision decision of the Director, whichever is later.
-If the Director fails to issue a written decision in response to the refund claim within six months of the date a claim for refund is filed, the taxpayer may then file suit to recover the amount claimed.
+- Following the final decision of the Commission, you may seek judicial relief from the Notice of Claim Denial by appealing the decision to circuit court.
+Judicial review is available whether or not you filed a petition with the Commission.
+To pursue your appeal to circuit court, you must file suit within one year of the date of the mailing of the Notice of Claim Denial or the final determination of the Commission.

-- The Director may issue a jeopardy assessment against any taxpayer (1) whose tax liability exceeds any bond on file indemnifying the state for the payment of a state tax, (2) who intends to leave the state, remove his or her property, or conceal himself or herself or his or her property, (3) who intends to discontinue his or her business without making adequate provisions for payment of state taxes, or (4) who does any other act tending to prejudice or jeopardize the Director's ability to compute, assess, or collect any state tax.
-Any taxpayer seeking relief from a jeopardy assessment must request an administrative hearing within five days from the receipt of the Notice of Proposed Assessment.
+- The Secretary may issue a jeopardy assessment against any taxpayer (1) whose tax liability exceeds any bond on file indemnifying the state for the payment of a state tax, (2) who intends to leave the State, remove his or her property, or conceal himself or herself or his or her property, (3) who intends to discontinue his or her business without making adequate provisions for payment of state taxes, or (4) who does any other act tending to prejudice or jeopardize the Secretary’s ability to compute, assess, or collect any state tax.
+Any taxpayer seeking relief from a jeopardy assessment must file a petition with the Commission within five days from the receipt of the jeopardy assessment.

-Any court costs or sheriff's fees which result from the Director's attempt to collect delinquent taxes shall be collected from the taxpayer in addition to the tax, interest, and penalties included in the Certificate of Indebtedness.
+- Any court costs or sheriff's fees which result from the Secretary’s attempt to collect delinquent taxes shall be collected from the taxpayer in addition to the tax, interest, and penalties included in the Certificate of Indebtedness.